A one-way ANOVA test for functional data with graphical interpretation: Graphical functional ANOVA

 \subsection{Test vectors}

-The hypothesis $H_0$ can be tested by the test vector consisting of the average of functions in the first group followed by the average of test functions in the second group, etc. We can shortly write that
+The hypothesis $H_0$ can be tested by the test vector consisting of the mean of functions in the first group followed by the mean of test functions in the second group, etc. {Shortly, the test vector is}

 where $\overline{T}_j({\bf r}) = (\overline{T}_j(r_1), \ldots , \overline{T}_j(r_K))$.
 Thus, the length of the test vector becomes $J \times K$, where $K$ stands for the number of $r$ values to which the functions are discretized.